Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 toggle caption

-Tongan cross country skier Pita Taufatofua (left) once again marched bare-chested in frigid temperatures, and met onstage with China's silver medalist snowboarder Liu Jiayu and U.S. gold medalist Lindsey Vonn.
+Tongan cross-country skier Pita Taufatofua (left) once again marched bare-chested in frigid weather and met onstage with China's silver medalist snowboarder Liu Jiayu and U.S. bronze medalist skier Lindsey Vonn.

 Jonathan Nackstrand/AFP/Getty Images